MEDIA GUIDES / Video

 Understanding the Role of a Video API

 Fundamentally, video APIs offer a centralized solution for managing upload, transcoding, and delivery processes via one access point.
-That top video API abstracts underlying infrastructure so you avoid low-level headaches like server provisioning, codec management, and CDN configuration.
+A video API abstracts underlying infrastructure so you avoid low-level headaches like server provisioning, codec management, and CDN configuration.

 What to Look for in a Top Video API

-Finding the top video API involves more than just checking pricing.
+The key features to look for in a video API are resumable uploads, automatic transcoding, adaptive bitrate streaming, real-time processing, and analytics.
+Finding the right video API involves more than just checking pricing.
 You need real-world testing when evaluating new tech to catch edge cases early.
 That hands-on approach exposes hidden limitations early in the development cycle.

 Define your core requirements first, from resolution targets to security constraints.
 After listing priorities, you can compare options side by side, evaluating sample code, features, and interal feedback.